-\Exceptions for the 2020/21 School Year due to COVID-19:
+NOTE: Exceptions for the 2021-2022 Academic Year due to COVID-19:

-Although physical access to the library is not available until the building reopens, there are many ways to access the library's resources and services.
+Physical access to the library is dependent upon the building re-opening.
+Many of the library resources are available online.
 Details can be found on the main library web page and on the Requesting Library Materials page.

-Library hours correspond with the class schedule.
-We generally close at 4:30 p.m. when classes are not in session.
-These changes will be posted in the Community Newsletter, and on the library website.
+Library hours correspond with building hours; they can be found on the Contact page of the school's website.
 The main library phone # is 206-876-6109.
-The general email is: libraryest@theseattleschool.edu.
+The general email is: librequest@theseattleschool.edu.
 Contact information for library staff members can be found on the school's website.